Mikola3/aws/AWS_VPC.md

 1. Create new ElasticIP
 2. Find bastion instance and configure it.
 Don't forget create security group for instance with ssh, all tcp 10.0.0.0/8.
 3. Disable source/destination check?
 And assign elasticIP.
-4. Add default route on public subnet in dbVPC to nat
+4. Add default route on public subnet in dbVPC to nat (in shared RT).